warrenb95/go-sftp/README.md

 # go-sftp

-toy repo messing around with the golang sftp package to serve and fetch files via sftp
+toy repo for messing around with the golang sftp package to serve and fetch files via sftp